Are you a young person who is blind or has low vision?

 Do you access TV, films and other audio-visual content at school, at home or out with friends and family?

 Then grab your popcorn, because Vision Australia is thrilled to bring the Benefits of Audio Description in Education (BADIE) contest to Australasia!

-The Benefits of Audio Description In Education in Australasia (BADIE-AU) contest wants young people who are blind or have low vision to experience media with audio description and then tell us about the experience! what they've experienced!
+The Benefits of Audio Description In Education in Australasia (BADIE-AU) contest wants young people who are blind or have low vision to experience media with audio description and tell us what they think about it.

 Students, tell us what you think about the way the video was described and what impact it had on you.

 You have a chance to win prizes (including vouchers, and the grand prize: an iPad mini) for yourself and your teacher AND recognition for your school.